-The Different Types Of Counseling Styles
+The Different Types Of Counseling Styles That Are Best For Mental Health

-Different therapy and counseling styles
+Different types of counseling styles

 Cognitive therapy focuses specifically on a person's thoughts and identifies problematic patterns of negative thinking that lead to unhealthy interpretations of the client's self and the world.
 Once these patterns are identified, the therapist uses cognitive restructuring to change how the client interprets these thoughts and situations, lessen negative emotions, and improve their sense of self.
 Cognitive therapy has been shown to be especially effective for people who have experienced trauma and may be living with symptoms of post-traumatic stress disorder (PTSD), for example.
 Derived from Cognitive Behavioral Therapy (CBT), Cognitive therapy offers a way to reexamine memories and the meaning assigned to them with the aim of lessening their impact in the present.